sebinseban/km44besd06/README.md

 ## 2 BASIC C

+### 2.18 PRE-PROCESSOR DIRECTIVES (12/02/2022) ASSIGNMENT 18

+1. Write down a macro to find out the biggest of two numbers.
+MAX(x,y) should define code to find biggest of x and y.

+2. Write down a macro to find the biggest of two numbers.
+Using this macro , write a macro to find biggest of 3 numbers.

+3. Implement calculator program using macros.
+Write down your own header file ,where the calculator macros are defined(ADD,SUB,MUL,DIV).

+4. WAP to print if  a character is alphanumeric , using nested macros.

+5. WAP to print if a year is leap year or not.
+Modify the date validation program using this macro.

+6. WAP to print a range of prime numbers.
+Use macro,to find if a number is prime or not.

+7. Write a macro to print the biggest of three values.
+Try to call it and print the result for different data types, integer, float, double and character.

+8. Define  a macro that receives an array and the number of elements in the array as arguments.
+Write a macro definition to print the array elements and call the macro. use it for different data types and size of the arrays.

+9. Using the above macro, write a program to compute the sum of all elements in an array.

+10. Write a macro to generate a generic function for swapping 2 numbers.

+11. Write a macro to generate a generic function to compute the sum of all elements in an array.

 ### 2.17 POINTERS 2 (10/02/2022) ASSSIGNMENT 17

 1. Write a program to swap two numbers using Call by Value and Call by Reference.